SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 # 62. - Divine Wrath (V) level 5 Evocation

 You strike the ground, creating a burst of divine energy that ripples outward from you.
 Each creature you choose within 30 feet of you must succeed on a Constitution saving throw or take 5d6 thunder damage, as well as 5d6 radiant or necrotic damage, and be knocked prone.
-A creature that succeeds on its saving throw takes half as much damage and isn’t knocked prone.
+A creature that succeeds on its saving throw takes half as much damage and isn't knocked prone.

 # 63. - Far Step (V) level 5 Conjuration